 - But also make sure the plan is flexible enough to allow for unexpected turns.
 Is hiring a senior engineer experienced in performance optimization really the only good outcome?
 Don’t you think people are capable of, uhm, learning?

 - Get as much data on the candidate as possible beforehand — CV, open source work, shared acquaintances and previous interview results are your friends.
 Asking this again and again is a waste of precious face time.

 - Don’t make the interview process longer than it needs to be with more interviews or poor scheduling.
 If you add an interview, you’d better be sure the candidate will want to invest the time in it.

 - If you have several interviewers, agree on who asks what, make sure the follow-up questions add value beyond showing you’re here, and try not to fall asleep when not talking.
 Alternatively, try a “conversation-based” interview if it works for you.

 Above all, keep you end goal in mind — to hire someone who’ll help you build your product.
-Happy interviewing — and see you later!
+Happy interviewing!